tofarr/persisty-data/examples/messenger/README.md

-# Persisty Data Example App : Messager
+# Persisty Data Example App : messenger

-In [the example bundled with persisty](https://github.com/tofarr/persisty/examples/messager_5), we created an application to allow users to post messages to a board.
+In [the example bundled with persisty](https://github.com/tofarr/persisty/examples/messenger_5), we created an application to allow users to post messages to a board.
 This example adds the ability to upload an image to be associated with each message.
 As previously, this code is compatible with both an AWS Lambda Environment (Using S3) and a hosted environment.
 For a lambda deployment using S3, you will need to choose a universally unique bucket name.